Help with the yResults Chart

 Column 2: Earliest Known Ancestor (EKA) of Participant

-Column 3: Haplogroup of Participant (see descriptions below)
+Column 3: Haplogroup of Participants (see descriptions below)

 Remaining Columns: DNA Test Results showing 12 Marker Test (first 12 markers, called the first panel), 25 Marker Test (markers 13-25, called the second panel), 37 Marker Test (markers 26-37, called the third panel), and 67 Marker Test (markers 38-67, called the fourth panel).